 WorkCover claims and entitlements

 Reporting an injury is essential as there are timeframes under the Act.
 You must notify your manager and the Health, Wellbeing and Safety Team within 30 days of sustaining an injury at work.
 Notification is required through an incident report.
 Refer to the Injuries and incidents section of the manual for information about reporting the injury.
-The WorkSafe "If You Are Injured" poster explains the process of making a claim and is displayed in most work areas.
+The WorkSafe "If you are injured at work" poster explains the process of making a claim and is displayed in most work areas.

 Once your claim is lodged, we will discuss with your manager the injury and rehabilitation.
 We will forward the claim onto CGU (within 10 days of receiving a valid claim) who will then have 28 days (for time lost claims) to determine whether Deakin accepts liability for the claim.

 Where liability is accepted, Deakin will cover the first 10 days of lost time and reasonable medical and like expenses up to the employer threshold in relation to the claim.
 Lost time and expenses above these thresholds are covered by the Insurer.
 However, where a provider such as a doctor charges the claimant more than the standard WorkCover fee, the gap will not be covered.

 For payment or refund of medical costs, you must provide accounts and receipts.
 If lost time is involved in the claim, you must provide a valid WorkCover Certificate of Capacity (medical certificate) for any absence from work and any return to work or change in work hours.
 You must sign the Certificate and have your signature witnessed.

 Managers must inform the respective Return to Work Coordinator immediately.
 They must also complete a Manager Accident Analysis Report (83 KB) (DOC, 82.5 KB) within two working days, if one has not already been completed upon reporting of the injury.